exo-cortex/exo-cortex.github.io/content/how-to/imagemagick.md

 draft: false
 ---

 I often use [**Imagemagick**](https://en.wikipedia.org/wiki/ImageMagick) for simple image-manipulation from the commandline.
-The the program is invoked via the "convert"-command.
+To use the program run the command "convert".

-Here is a list of useful commands for simple image manipulation like resizing, cropping or conversion from one format to another.
-This list exists , because I realized that I had to re-google some commands everytime I was using them.
+The following is a collection of useful commands for simple image manipulation like resizing, cropping or conversion from one format to another.
+This collection exists, because I realized that I had to re-google some commands everytime I was using them.

 ## conversion between formats
 ```bash